moosetechnology/moose-wiki/Developers/CreateNewMetamodel.md

 The last step before generating the model is the definition of the properties of the entities.
 A property can be of any type.
 It is also possible to define a comment for each property.
-Let's create the method `#defineProperties` in our generator
+Let's create the method `#defineProperties` in our generator:

 ```st
 DemoMetamodelGenerator>>#defineProperties